-In the past 48 hours, PhishLabs has identified and successfully thwarted a sophisticated phishing campaign targeting the Office 365 credentials of high-value targets. this however campaign is still active, and security teams should familiarize themselves with the tactics, indicators, and remain vigilant.
+In the past 48 hours, PhishLabs has identified and successfully thwarted a sophisticated phishing campaign targeting the Office 365 credentials of high-value targets.
+This campaign is still active, and security teams should familiarize themselves with the tactics, indicators, and remain vigilant.
 In these attacks, the threat actor(s) is posing as private equity firms submitting non-disclosure agreements.

 Our intelligence has resulted in the detection of multiple phishing attacks that use an email impersonating either a private equity firm or VC, with the goal of stealing the victim's Office 365 credentials.
 The email lure is sophisticated and well-designed with multiple variations observed.